VladimirKomov/model_testing_arima/README.md

 - After each test, model parameters are automatically restored to their original state.
 - Forecasting errors are logged but do not interrupt the testing sequence.
 - The application is intended primarily for internal/company network use.
+- **All examples and queries are generic and do not reflect any real company data.**

 ---